amd/HPCTrainingDock/README.md

 juliaup add 1.10
 ```

-The package will be installed in `$HOME/.julia/juliaup/julia-1.10.3+0.x64.linux.gnu`.
+The package will be installed in `$HOME/.julia/juliaup/julia-1.10.3+0.x64.linux.gnu` (or later minor version, please check).

 Next, `cd` into `/etc/lmod/modules` and create a folder for `Julia`: